Back to Insights

 • 2.Failures occur in three stages: planning (unclear objectives, poor data assessment), execution (data quality, integration), scaling (infrastructure, adoption)

-• 3.84% of failures are leadership-driven: approving projects without metrics, underinvesting in foundations, losing sponsorship mid-project
+• 3.Most failures are leadership-driven: approving projects without metrics, underinvesting in foundations, losing sponsorship mid-project

-• 4.Average failed project costs $3.7M direct spending plus opportunity costs, damaged credibility, and competitive disadvantage
+• 4.Failed projects cost millions in direct spending plus opportunity costs, damaged credibility, and competitive disadvantage

-• 5.Successful 20% share patterns: clear business problems, honest assessments, realistic timelines, business outcome measurement, sustained leadership
+• 5.The successful minority share patterns: clear business problems, honest assessments, realistic timelines, business outcome measurement, sustained leadership

 The billions of dollars Question: Why Most AI Projects Collapse

 Global spending on AI exceeded billions of dollars in 2025.
-Yet RAND Corporation 80%+ of these investments fail to deliver their intended business value.
-That's over billions of dollars in failed initiatives annually—resources that could have solved real business problems, addressed competitive threats, or funded genuine innovation.
+Yet RAND Corporation reports that, by some estimates, more than 80% of AI projects fail to deliver their intended business value.
+That's a vast amount of failed investment annually, resources that could have solved real business problems, addressed competitive threats, or funded genuine innovation.

 The failure rate isn't random.
 It follows predictable patterns across industries, geographies, and organization types.
-A comprehensive analysis of enterprise AI outcomes reveals that failures cluster around specific, preventable problems—and the 20% that succeed share remarkably consistent characteristics.
+In our experience advising enterprise AI programs, failures cluster around specific, preventable problems, and the minority that succeed share remarkably consistent characteristics.

-RAND's research defines AI project failure across three dimensions:
+RAND's research describes AI project failure across several dimensions:

-Abandoned before completion (34% of all projects): Organizations start AI initiatives but shut them down before reaching production.
+Abandoned before completion: Organizations start AI initiatives but shut them down before reaching production.
 A Malaysian financial services company spent 14 months and millions of dollars building a customer churn prediction system, only to abandon it when they realized their CRM data was too fragmented to produce reliable predictions.
-The project was technically feasible—they just started without proper data assessment.
+The project was technically feasible, they just started without proper data assessment.

-Delivered some value but can't justify cost (18%): Systems produce measurable benefits but ROI doesn't justify the investment.
-A Thai manufacturer implemented predictive maintenance that reduced unplanned downtime by 8%—technically successful—but the millions of dollars implementation cost required significant reduction to break even within acceptable timeframe.
+Delivered some value but can't justify cost: Systems produce measurable benefits but ROI doesn't justify the investment.
+A Thai manufacturer implemented predictive maintenance that reduced unplanned downtime by 8%, technically successful, but the millions of dollars implementation cost required significant reduction to break even within acceptable timeframe.

-Only 20% of AI projects achieve or exceed their business objectives while justifying their costs.
-This isn't a technology problem—it's a systematic organizational failure to approach AI with appropriate rigor.
+Only a minority of AI projects achieve or exceed their business objectives while justifying their costs.
+This isn't a technology problem, it's a systematic organizational failure to approach AI with appropriate rigor.

 The Three-Stage Failure Pattern